Skip to content

 Get Started with the Cluster

-This guide walks you through obtaining a Mila account, connecting to the cluster, and setting up the tools you need to run jobs.
+This guide covers obtaining a Mila account, connecting to the cluster, and setting up the tools needed to run jobs.
 Follow the steps in order.

 Obtain your Mila account (@mila.quebec)